AlmCo/Shellshocker/README.md

   1. Run the script with python: "python shellshocker.py http://exam.com/cgi-bin/cat"

-  2. Hit command and press enter: "cat /etc/passwd"
+  2. Write command and hit enter

-  3. Read the output :)
+  3. Get the output and back to 2 :)

 ### Requirements:
   1. Python